puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 #### Step 4: Upgrade Agents

-If you are using the PE package repo hosted on the master, it will get upgraded when you upgrade the Puppet master.
-After you upgrade the Puppet master, you can then [use the agent install script](./install_basic.html#installing-agents-using-pe-package-management) to upgrade your agent.
+If you are using the PE package repo hosted on the Puppet master, it will get upgraded when you upgrade the Puppet master.

+You will want to perform these steps:

+1. Upgrade your Puppet master.
+2. Follow the instructions for [using the agent install script](./install_agents.html#installing-agents-using-pe-package-management) to upgrade your agents.

+   a.
+If the OS/architecture of your Puppet master is the same as your agents, choose [scenario 1](./install_agents.html#scenario-1-the-osarchitecture-of-the-puppet-master-and-the-agent-node-are-the-same).

+   b.
+If the OS/architecture of your Puppet master is different than your agents, choose [scenario 2](./install_agents.html#scenario-1-the-osarchitecture-of-the-puppet-master-and-the-agent-node-are-the-same).

 If you are using your own package manager (e.g., Satellite), the simplest way to upgrade agents is to upgrade the `pe-agent` package in the repo your package manager (e.g., Satellite) is using.

-For nodes running an OS that doesn't support remote package repos (e.g., Windows) you'll need to use the installer script on the PE tarball as you did for the master, etc. On each node with a Puppet agent, unpack the PE 3.7 tarball and run the `puppet-enterprise-installer` script.
+For nodes running an OS that doesn't support remote package repos (e.g., Windows) you'll need to use the installer script on the PE tarball as you did for the Puppet master, etc. On each node with a Puppet agent, unpack the PE 3.7 tarball and run the `puppet-enterprise-installer` script.
 The installer will detect the version from which you are upgrading and answer as many installer questions as possible based on your existing deployment.
 Note that the agents on your Puppet master, PE console, and PuppetDB nodes will have been updated already when you upgraded those nodes.

 PE services should restart automatically after the upgrade.
 But if you want to check that everything is working correctly, you can run `puppet agent -t` on your agents to ensure that everything is behaving as it was before upgrading.
 Generally speaking, it's a good idea to run Puppet right away after an upgrade to make sure everything is hooked and has the latest configuration.